tzou2024/chatclient/README.md

 - As a signed in user, I would like to sign out.
 - As a signed in user, I would like to send a chat message (socket)

-- As a signed in user in a room, I would like to see the messages in a chat (socket)
+- As a signed in user I would like to create a folder with a name a description

-- As a signed in user in a room, I would like create my own profile
+- As a signed in user I would like to create a note with Title and content

-- As a signed in user in a room, I would like to update my own profile
+- As a signed in user I would like to update my notes

-- As a signed in user in a room, I would like to delete my profile
+- As a signed in user I would like to update my folders

+### Goals

+-  Use Redux or Context for state management
+-  Use Django for API
+- Nice UI using Chakra UI or other styling library

 ### Reach Goal(s)

-- Allow for users to create and join different chat rooms
-- Allow for realtime notifications on typing or unread messages
+- Have a real text editor with fonts and bulleted lists ect to make notes
+- Incorperate file upload with notes
-- Allow users to send private messages.
+- Share notes with other users
+- Collaborative notes

 ## Route Table